Skip to content

 Which providers work?

-Can I import my existing cards, presets, and lorebooks?
+Can I import my existing cards, presets, lorebooks, and regex rules?

 See Importing & exporting.